luizbgomide/sovereign/examples.md

 **GM**: No need to decide right now.
 I'll drop the options in the group chat, but please vote by end-of-day tomorrow so I have time to prep!

 > We focus on playing adventures because that's where the [high quality](https://udan-adan.blogspot.com/2016/11/conceptual-density-or-what-are-rpg.html) content is.
 The GM proposes only adventures that *they'd like to run*.
 That means that regardless of the player's choice, they're happy.
 Having the players talk and choose out-of-game means that they're making choices as players (who are playing to have fun) rather than characters (who are choosing based on in-game goals like wealth and power).
-It can be a whole lot of fun to put your Delver through horrible sitautions!
+It can be a whole lot of fun to put your PC through horrible sitautions!

 ## Core Gameplay Loop